Effect of potential fluctuations on shot noise suppression in mesoscopic cavities: Conclusion

 We have performed a detailed numerical analysis of the effect of disorder on shot noise suppression in mesoscopic cavities, with the aim of reaching general conclusions and clarifying issues that had been left open in the existing literature.

-Our results, while further confirming that the characteristic suppression down to 1/4 of full shot noise in symmetric mesoscopic cavities is essentially the result of diffraction at the entrance and exit constrictions (rather than of scattering at the boundaries or within the body of the cavity), make clear that the inclusion of disorder leads to an increase of the Fano factor, and, as its strength is raised, a shot noise behavior typical of disordered conductors is reached, independent of the presence of the constrictions.
+Our results, while further confirming that the characteristic suppression down to 1/4 of full shot noise in symmetric mesoscopic cavities can be achieved in cavities with a regular shape and as a result of diffraction due just to the constrictions and to the corners, makes clear that the inclusion of disorder leads to an increase of the Fano factor, and, as its strength is raised, a shot noise behavior typical of disordered conductors is reached, independent of the presence of the constrictions.

-In particular, for cavities with constrictions that are narrow enough to yield, without disorder, a Fano factor of 1/4, the addition of disorder leads to an increase of shot noise up to 1/3 and beyond, with the presence of a plateau around 1/3 only for choices of the parameters that warrant the achievement of the diffusive regime in a range of values of the disorder strength.
+In particular, for cavities with constrictions that are narrow enough to yield, without disorder, a Fano factor of 1/4, the addition of disorder leads to an increase of shot noise up to 1/3 and beyond, with a plateau around 1/3 only for choices of the parameters that warrant the achievement of the diffusive regime in a range of values of the disorder strength.
 In the case of cavities with wider constrictions, the Fano factor in the absence of disorder is below 1/4 and, as the disorder strength is increased, raises, crossing 1/4 without any visible plateau and then evolving in a way analogous to that of the cavities with narrower constrictions.
-This confirms that disorder does not contribute towards the achievement of the chaotic regime associated with the Fano factor of 1/4.
+This confirms that disorder does not contribute towards the achievement of the chaotic regime associated with the Fano factor of 1/4 in the way predicted by the existing literature.

 In the case of strong disorder, the body of the cavity acts as a diffusive or quasi-diffusive conductor that effectively separates the entrance and exit constrictions and dominates the noise behavior.